 After all, that’s the question, isn’t it?
 It has a relatively simply answer, too: SharePoint password expiration matters because UX is extremely important in modern IT.
 It’s not just marketing and web design that benefit from a strong UX.
 When the user has a beneficial experience, it helps to build trust, loyalty, and continued use.
 This can translate to business, productivity, or even something as simple and powerful as a friendly referral.

 SharePoint password expiration is a prime example of UX gone wrong.
 You would be forgiven for thinking that something as popular as SharePoint has such an obvious flaw that persists into the current versions, but that happens to be the case.
 SharePoint password expiration is a nightmare for end-users, plain and simple – and it all has to do with the way in which SharePoint handles authentication.

-SharePoint doesn’t actually handle authentication itself, it relies on basic claims-based authentication, typically handled by the local directory (usually AD).
-When a user’s password expires and she/he attempts to access SharePoint, there is no legitimate notification.
+The SharePoint platform doesn’t actually handle authentication itself, it relies on basic claims-based authentication, typically handled by the local directory (usually AD).
+When a user’s password expires and she/he attempts to access the SharePoint platform, there is no legitimate notification.
 Out-of-the-box SharePoint simply denies access when a user attempts to login with an expired password – no warning is given, and no detailed reason is provided for why the authentication failed.
 Not only is this annoying, it is can be mind-numbingly frustrating for an end-user, especially when access is needed in a timely manner.

 So, what do you do?